Lake Bunyonyi /Uganda/

 • Canoe Trekking

-Wish to get an insider look into our video production and hear behind the scenes stories?
+Wish to get an insider look into our video production?
 Become a member of the Gorilla Highlands Experts service — in 2021 we will be adding a lot of material…

 Twin Lakes (Rwanda & Uganda)

 Rwanda’s Lake Burera is separated from its twin Lake Ruhondo only by a narrow band of land crated by lava that erupted from the Virungas.
 There is a primary school on the biggest of Burera’s six islands, happily welcoming visitors.
 The lie close to Musanze Town.